Mole Gopher Trapping & Removal

-Our company offers the below two mole and gopher removal methods, but because they are expensive, most people choose to call companies who offer lethal control.
+Our company does offer the two mole and gopher removal methods listed below, but because they are expensive, most people choose to call companies who offer lethal control.

 Although we've included information below on live traps, in the case of gophers and moles we believe there aren't any humane, cost effective alternatives at this time other than landscape modification and barriers.